The Prepared Graduate

 Q: How has Lehigh prepared you to take on tomorrow’s challenges?

 A: As a Computer Science and Business student, I have to take both technical courses in Computer Science, various Business courses, Natural/Social Sciences, Humanities, and Professional Electives.
 I feel like this kind of interdisciplinary approach, found not only in Computer Science and Business program, prepares Lehigh students to tackle complex problems where the boundaries between the two or more fields are becoming increasingly blurred.
-One of the examples. is my ongoing research in Multifunctional Materials and Machine Learning Group (M3 Learning) where we are accelerating and automating research in Materials Science using Neural Networks and Deep Learning.
+One example is my ongoing research in Multifunctional Materials and Machine Learning Group (M3 Learning) where we are accelerating and automating research in Materials Science using Neural Networks and Deep Learning.

 Q: How does the CSB program help you to learn to solve problems across disciplines?